 New York composer/performer Dan Joseph joins an ensemble of Portland musicians to present four experimental works:

-> Johnny Chang, Haikus (2012): Dan Joseph (hammer dulcimer), Margaret McNeal (soprano), Matt Hannafin (percussion)
+> Johnny Chang, Haikus (2012): Dan Joseph (hammer dulcimer) with Matt Hannafin (percussion) and Margaret McNeal (voice)

 Facebook event page here.